IT-Systems Administration Specialist

 As an information technology professional, you will work with exciting new technologies to implement and maintain computer systems.
 IT professionals are in demand and you can typically expect to enjoy generous compensation packages while working in climate controlled office environments.

-The first year of the IT-Systems Administration Specialist program provides you with a foundation in computer systems along with strong LAN networking skills.
+The first year of the IT-Systems Administration Specialist program provides you with a foundation in computer systems along with strong networking skills.
 These skills will allow you to support and manage computer systems and the networks connecting them.

 IT-Systems Administration Specialist graduates will be able to: